-About 80% of the District's revenue is grant monies for projects required to meet the resource conservation need of the District, and 18% is monies for services provided to meet local resource conservation needs.
+About 80% of the District's revenue is grant monies for projects required to meet the resource conservation need of the District, and 18% is monies for services provided to meet local resource conservation.

 The grant projects included work in the County areas of Manton and the foothills of western Tehama County, as well as countywide projects.
-The type of work included: creating continuous fuel breaks that provide defensible space where a wildfire could be contained; managing the residential fire hazard fuel load reduction of subdivisions; promoting residential energy efficiency; monitoring rangeland and vernal pool health; evaluations of irrigation systems in a 5 county area along with an educational program to increase knowledge of irrigation scheduling; assistance to a federal agency in Farm Bill implementation and production of CEQA documents for various countywide projects.
+The type of work included: creating continuous fuel breaks that provide defensible space where a wildfire could be contained; managing the residential fire hazard fuel load reduction of subdivisions; monitoring rangeland and vernal pool health; evaluations of irrigation systems in a 5 county area along with an educational program to increase knowledge of irrigation scheduling; and production of CEQA documents for various countywide projects.